hems/mikro/readme.md

  - create some sort of pattern editor / generator, initially using monome as UI

- - occupy my mind with more nerd stuff instead of making music so i don't remind myself about the fact that i still suck at doing music
+ - occupy my mind with nerd stuff instead of making music so i don't remind myself about the fact that i suck at doing music

 ## software architecture

  - have a server separately from the repl ( sort of like supercollider ) so we can crash or update the repl without stopping the server

- - ideally the state of the app will eventually leave separately from the actual code so we can crash the repl and take the state from where it was left
+ - ideally the state of the app will eventually live separately from the actual code so we can crash the repl and take the state from where it was left

  - have repl / server separately so we can use one thread to drive things (server)